rubenhortas/pyPasswordsStats/README.md

 # pyDictStats
-Scan files that contains only passwords for statistic analysis
+Scan files that contains accounts and passwords for statistical analysis.